rhodey/rhodey.org/assets/md/minimal-blog-platform-react.md

 ```

 ## Deploying to Production
-For larger, more serious projects like [RadioWitness.io](https://radiowitness.io/) I almost always deploy to Amazon Web Services using [Amazon OpsWorks](https://aws.amazon.com/opsworks/), but small stuff like this goes on my [Linode](https://linode.com/).
-Server-side I have this script named `pull-rhodey.org` which is owned by the user `nginx`:
+Nowadays I deploy everything using Docker but I've decided to keep these old bash scripts published online as interesting bash references.
+Server-side I had this script named `pull-rhodey.org` which was owned by the user `nginx`:

 ```bash
 #!/bin/bash